Learning Multi-layer Graphs and a Common Representation for Clustering: Proposed solver

 \subsection{Update of $\{\mL_m\}_{m=1}^M$}

 Given $\mQ$, the problem \eqref{eq:finalprob} simplifies to the following convex optimization problem

 where we have introduced the $N \times N$ matrix $\mR_m = \mS_m + \beta_m \mQ\mQ\rT$.
 It can be seen that the parameter $\beta_m$ regularizes the data with the eigenvectors of the graph Laplacian.
-Since $\mathbf{L}_{m}$ is a symmetric matrix, this quadratic program can be solved very efficiently as described next.
+Since $\mathbf{L}_{m}$ is a symmetric matrix, this quadratic program can be solved very efficiently by solving only for the {\it upper triangular entries} of $\mL_m$ as described next.

 Let us define a duplication matrix $\mD \in \mathbb{R}^{N^2\times V}$ with $V = N(N+1)/2$ as $\mD\rT = \sum_{i \geq j} {\boldsymbol \delta}_{ij} {\rm vec}\rT({\boldsymbol \Theta}_{ij})$, where the vector ${\boldsymbol \delta}_{ij} \in \mathbb{R}^{V}$ has $1$ at position $(j-1)N + i - \frac{1}{2}j(j-1)$ and zero elsewhere.
 The matrix ${\boldsymbol \Theta}_{ij} \in \mathbb{R}^{N \times N}$ has $-1$ at the positions $(i,j)$ and $(j,i)$, $1$ at $(i,i),$ and zero elsewhere.
 Let us collect the absolute values of the $V$ nonduplicated entries of $\mL_m$ in $\vl_m \in \mathbb{R}_+^V$.
 Then we have $ {\rm vec}(\mL_m) = \mD\vl_m,\quad m=1,2,\ldots,M, $ where ${\rm vec}(\cdot)$ denotes the matrix vectorization operator.